Skip to main content

 Remarks

-I want to thank Chairman Cole for presenting the Fiscal Year 2024 Transportation, Housing and Urban Development, and Related Agencies bill.
-I appreciate the work he has done on this Subcommittee.
+First, I want to thank Chairman Cole for his work on the Transportation, Housing and Urban Development bill.

 This bill is another example of the real progress we are making to reduce overall spending while funding our highest priorities.

-The bill refocuses spending on programs that support affordable housing and safe, effective transportation systems.
+The bill before us today refocuses spending on programs that support affordable housing and safe, effective transportation systems.

 Instead of giving the Administration more grant funding to spend, this bill gets us back to funding core missions.